best-practice-and-impact/qa-of-code-guidance/book/testing_code.md

 [acceptance test driven development](https://en.wikipedia.org/wiki/Acceptance_test-driven_development) are extensions of TDD with a useful focus on user needs.

-## Reduce repetition in test code (fixtures and parametrized tests)
+## Reduce repetition in test code (fixtures and parameterised tests)

 Where possible, reduce repetition in your tests.
 Tests are code too, so you should still [make this code reusable](functions).
 As with functional code, test code is much easier to maintain when it is modular and reusable.